NicolasAndresTomas/sit323-737-2024-t1-prac5p/README.md

 ### Running the Microservice
 The microservice was launched locally using Docker with the following command:
-- docker run -p 3000:3000 --name=my-microservice-instance 221351413/myapp:latest
+- docker run -p 3000:3000 --name my-micro0 --name my-microservice 221351413/myapp:latest

-- docker push 221351413/myapp:latest
+### Accessing the Application
-After execution, the service was accessible via http://localhost:3000.
+After execution, the service was accessible via [http://localhost:3000](http://localhost:3000).

-## Accessing the Application
-After starting the service, access the application at [http://localhost:3000](http://localhost:3000).

 ## Operations
 The service supports the following operations: